Pregnancy is an exciting time for expecting Mums, and is the first stage in a long and rewarding journey.

 Is it possible to loose teeth as a result of pregnancy?

 I’ve heard this many times, but the truth is that this is a myth.
 Pregnancy does not cause tooth loss – untreated tooth decay and periodontal disease does.

 What causes tooth decay?

 Tooth decay results from repeated acid attacks on enamel and poor dental hygiene.
 It all begins with a film of bacteria forming over the teeth – called plaque.

 This bacteria transforms the sugars and starch found in common foods into harmful acids, leading to gum irritation, gingivitis, and more seriously gum disease.

 Are pregnant women more prone to these dental hygiene problems?

 Technically no: gum disease is caused by a build up of plaque.
-However, some pregnant women will notice increased inflamation during their pregnancy as a result of increased levels of the hormones, oestrogen and progesterone.
+However, some pregnant women will notice increased inflammation during their pregnancy as a result of increased levels of the hormones, estrogen and progesterone.
 This is commonly referred to as pregnancy gingivitis.